ximilsoft/awesome-ai-prompts/README.md

 ## Contributing

-We welcome contributions!
 If you have an idea for a new prompt or want to improve existing ones, check out [contributing.md](contributing.md) for more information.

 ## License